 Check our "For Sail" page for availability.
 They are much bigger and much more expensive.
 If you are interested in getting into racing, it would be wise to start with the Dragon Force 65 before you consider jumping in with the EC 12.
 If you already own an EC 12, by all means join us and come to our races!
-We currently have two EC-12's available for sale.
+We currently have one EC-12 available for sale.
 Check Here for details.
-One of the EC-12's requires work to sail, the other is fully assembled.
+The EC-12's requires work to sail.

 Here is what you need to do to join the club: